DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

 But among them, who had to ride the most kilometres to achieve those victories?

 Let’s say the record was 8 wins (it’s not — but imagine it was).
-I’d like to know which rider covered the most kilometres *across their winning editions*.
+We’d like to know which rider covered the most kilometres *across their winning editions*.
 That’s our challenge.